Skip to main content Skip to chat

 For many of us these days, it can feel like we’re wading through a never-ending swamp of scam texts, calls and emails.

 Phishing is when cybercriminals pose as legitimate businesses in order to get your personal information.
 We need to be wary of legitimate-looking emails and texts with links to fraudulent facsimiles of the real websites of banks, government institutions and other trusted organizations.
-When you enter your account information and password on the phony sites, you hand them directly to scammers.
+When you enter your account information and password on phony sites, you hand them directly to scammers.

 Vishing refers to the same process of fraudulently impersonating reputable institutions and companies but doing so over the phone.
 And smishing is when the impersonation happens over a text message.